 Pablo Escobar and Family Go to the White House

-HBO’s Sins of My Father tells the story of the drug kingpin not just as a crime lord but also as a father, as seen through the eyes of his only son.
+HBO’s Sins of My Father tells the story of the drug kingpin not just as a crime lord but also as a father.
+Yes, as seen through the eyes of his only son.
 The photo unearthed by the documentary was taken by Escobar’s wife Maria Victoria.
 It could be any family vacation souvenir if you weren’t familiar with its subject.
 The Colombian kingpin holds his young son’s arm in front of the White House fence, standing in the open on the public Pennsylvania Street sidewalk.
 The Escobar family trip to the United States from Colombia reportedly also included a visit to Disneyworld.